-Across different religious and cultural traditions chants are often used to support bereaved and farewell the spirit of the dead person.
+Across different religious and cultural traditions, chants are often used to support the bereaved and farewell the spirit of the dead person.

 Symbolic acts of farewell include lighting candles, playing music, singing songs, assembling special objects and having final conversations that connect the person who is dying with those who love them.
 These practices are shared across religious and non-religious families and communities.
 Non-religious rituals are increasingly important in the 21st century because nearly a third of New Zealanders do not identify with any particular religion but feel that it is still important to do something of significance for the dead and the living.

 In the past people wore black, cut their hair or shaved their head when someone close to them died.
-In Victorian times mourning jewellery was worn which sometimes incorporated hair from the person who had died.
+In Victorian times mourning jewellery was worn.
+This sometimes incorporated hair from the person who had died.
 Mourners are now less likely to dress differently, although some people still wear black to funerals.

 For Māori it is vital for bereaved whānau to participate in tangihanga over several days.
 Non-Māori from a range of different cultural and religious backgrounds also spend time with dying relatives and friends, and engage in rituals of farewell.
 The Holidays Act 2003 provides for up to three days of bereavement leave on the death of a close relative (the minimum time for tangihanga or Māori mourning rituals), and there are no limits on the amount of bereavement leave in any year.